kyverno/KDP/proposals/policy_reports_api_aggregation.md

 # Overview
 [overview]: #overview

 Policy reports are used by Kyverno and serveral other data sources as a source of information.
-But, in large Kubernetes clusters, we run up gainsts storage limitations because of etcd.
+But, in large Kubernetes clusters, we run up against storage limitations of etcd.
 This Proposal aims to solve the issue related to limitations in etcd with relations to policy reports.

 # Definitions
 [definitions]: #definitions